coluzziandrea/aMazeingly/README.md

 ```

-If you are on Windows:
+If you are on Windows (Powershell):

 ```powershell
 docker build -t mytest .